boba324/Plex-updater/README.md

 I don't really intent to adjust the script much since it does what it should but feel free to let me know if you have found issues or errors.

+If you want one for the other distros let me know.
+I can add the ones that people need